 College Housing Assistance Programs

 The Southern Scholarship Foundation (SSF) provides rent-free housing opportunities for income-eligible students and proudly serves students attending four major universities in Florida: Florida A&M University, Florida Gulf Coast University, Florida State University, and the University of Florida.
 They also serve students attending Tallahassee Community College and Santa Fe College.
-The deadline to apply is April 2016.
+The deadline to apply is April 1st of each year for the following Fall semester.
 For more information and to apply, visit the Southern Scholarship Foundation (SSF).

 The Cooperative Living Organization or CLO is a low-cost housing option for incoming UF and Santa Fe College students in Gainesville, Florida.
 Student residents of this program pay about half as much in rent as their peers in on-campus housing and enjoy a meal plan, parking, internet, and utilities included as well.
 CLO is located only a block north of UF’s main campus.
 Applications and further details are available on the CLO website.